majiasheng/autotweet/README.md

 `python3 tweet.py` -s STATUS -m PATH_TO_MEDIA_FILE

 ## Better use case
-Create a separate directory to act as a queue for tweet deposits, and have a cron job to empty the queue (post to tweeter) periodically.
+Create a separate directory to act as a queue for tweet deposits, and have a cron job to empty the queue (post to twitter) periodically.